On the Arithmetic of Power Monoids and Sumsets in Cyclic Groups: Acknowledgments

-We owe our gratitude to Qhinghai Zhong for helping with the proof of Theorem \ref{thm:BF-torsion}\ref{it:thm:BF-torsion(i)}, and to Alfred Geroldinger for several productive discussions.
+We are grateful to Qinghai Zhong for helping with the proof of Theorem \ref{thm:BF-torsion}\ref{it:thm:BF-torsion(i)}; to Alfred Geroldinger for several productive discussions; and to an anonymous reviewer for comments that pushed us to improve this manuscript.
 The first-named author also wishes to thank the OSU Department of Mathematics for the opportunity to travel for an extended period, and everyone at the Institute for Mathematics and Scientific Computing at University of Graz for being gracious hosts.